NicolasGrosjean/Paradox_localization_utils/README.md

 The destination files are overriden so don't hesitate to have a backup before running this.

-The new and edited lines contains `:9 "`.
+The new lines has a 'Z' instead of a version number.

-If there is less than 10 modifications (according Levenshtein distance), the destination text is kept.
+The deleted lines are exported in the `deleted_lines.txt` file.

 ### Extract existing translation